-In the mobile robot domain, the majority of the robot teaching by demonstration approaches have mostly been focused on learning reactive policies, collections of reactive rules that map environmental states to robot actions.
+In the mobile robot domain, the majority of the robot teaching by demonstration approaches have mostly been focused on learning reactive policies.
 [6] demonstrates learning to navigate a maze (i.e., learning forward, left, and right turning behaviors).
 [12] presents a behavior-based approach for learning reactive motor behaviors (door passage, wall following) and outlines a strategy for learning history-dependent behaviors.
-A very interesting aspect of this work is that "teaching" can be performed by an already existing behavior running on the robot: this enables behavior cloning, in which the same functionality can be obtained by using different sensors for input.
+A very interesting aspect of this work is that it enables behavior cloning, in which the same functionality can be obtained by using different sensors for input.